appsflyio/dotnet-integration-kit/README.md

 ----------------------------------------

 ### Micro Service Response
-Response format will be dependent on microservice.
+The response of the microservices is encrypted and you will be needing JWT decode or verify with the secret key to decode the response.
+After decode, the response is in "af_claim" key.
 Please go through [this documentation](https://github.com/appsflyio/micro-module-documentations) for different microservices.